-If beekeeping is part of your plan, then winter season is the time to build hives and learn on how to care for them once they arrive on the homestead.
-If possible, look for a local beekeeping group and be part of them now and learn from experienced folks in your area.
+If beekeeping is part of your plan, then the winter season is the time to build hives and learn how to care for them once they arrive on the homestead.
+If possible, look for a local beekeeping group and be part of it now and learn from experienced folks in your area.

-Obviously, when you complete your top preservation technique for your winter homesteading activity, you're going to have a hush.
+Obviously, when you complete your top preservation technique for your winter homesteading activity, you're going to have a lull.
 This is the point at which I suggest using your DIY attitudes for everything else!

 You can also make homemade baby products, candles, homemade laundry detergent, cleaning supplies, and anything else you need to stock up for whatever remains of the year!
 But, try not to stress yourself.

-My personal favorite canning kit, has everything you need and you can grab it here.
+My personal favorite canning kit has everything you need and you can grab it here.

 — Homesteading (@HomesteadingUSA) January 6, 2017